IJSComplexMatter/cddm/doc/installation.rst

 .. note::

-    It is important that you have recent enough version of numba installed.
+    It is important that you have a recent enough version of numba installed.
+The package was tested with numba 0.45 and above, older versions might work as well, but it was not tested.

-Optionally, instead of using matplotlib, for faster visualization of videos in real-time, you may use one of these two libraries:
+Optionally, instead of using matplotlib, for faster visualization of videos in real-time, you may install and use one of these two libraries:

 * cv2
 * pyqtgraph

+For faster computation of FFTs you may install and use one of these two libraries.

+* mkl_fft
+* pyfftw

 Installing in Anaconda
 ----------------------